-A baseline assessment of students' needs is conducted at the beginning of each year, and an evaluation of the PSHCE programme is completed at regular intervals, through discussion and written evaluations by the students and teachers.
+A discussion of students' needs is conducted at the beginning and throughout the year, and an evaluation of the PSHCE programme is completed at regular intervals, through surveys by the students.

 We also consult data that is available at both a national level and local level, such as CHIMAT (Child and Maternal Health) and JSNA (Joint Strategic Needs Assessment), to inform us of the needs of our students.